Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 16 Januari 2026 14.33.27 UTC
+- WIB: Jumat, 16 Januari 2026 15.41.42 UTC
-- WITA: Jumat, 16 Januari 2026 15.33.27 UTC
+- WITA: Jumat, 16 Januari 2026 16.41.42 UTC
-- WIT: Jumat, 16 Januari 2026 16.33.27 UTC
+- WIT: Jumat, 16 Januari 2026 17.41.42 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: success
+Kategori: motivational